fsi-open/admin-bundle/Resources/doc/admin_element_batch.md

 use FSi\Bundle\AdminBundle\Annotation as Admin;

 /**
- * IMPORTANT - Without "Element" annotation element will not be registered in admin elements manager!
+ * IMPORTANT - Without the "Element" annotation, the element will not be registered in admin elements manager!
  *
  * @Admin\Element
  */